MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/accessibility/keyboard.md

 ## Supported controls

-The `TabIndex` and `IsTapStop` properties are supported on the following controls, which accept keyboard input on one or more platforms:
+The `TabIndex` and `IsTabStop` properties are supported on the following controls, which accept keyboard input on one or more platforms:

 - [`Button`](xref:Xamarin.Forms.Button)
 - [`DatePicker`](xref:Xamarin.Forms.DatePicker)